dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 ```bash
 python3 google_analytics/setup_script_gcp_oauth.py
 ```

-> Note: temporarily comment out the refresh token in "secrets.toml" before executing the script.

 Once you have executed the script and completed the authentication, you will receive a "refresh token" that can be used to set up the "secrets.toml".